barseghyanartur/django-dummy-thumbnails/docs/index.rst

         DUMMY_THUMBNAILS_IMAGES_PATH = '/home/path/to/images/'

-    This should be a directory inside your media (or static) directory of your Django project.
+    This should be a directory inside your media directory of your Django project.
 Otherwise Django would raise a ``SuspiciousOperation`` exception.
-In order not to duplicate tons of files for each project, you are advised to create symlinks to the images directory in the media (or static) directory of your Django project.
+    In order not to duplicate tons of files for each project, you are advised to create symlinks to the images directory in the media directory of your Django project.

     .. code-block:: sh